roylau98/FYP/README.md

 # About
 The codes shown in this repository was written for the final year project (SCSE23-0363) in NTU.

-The goals of the final year project was:
+The objectives of the final year project was:
 1. To build a GUI that can parse, process and visualise CSI data captured using the ESP32 CSI Tool.
 2. Investigate the feasibility of performing respiration sensing using the ESP32 CSI Tool.
 3. To build a keystroke inference system using the ESP32 CSI Tool for CSI collection and a deep learning model for keystroke inference.